Swara

 Why this order?

-The Quick Wins are mostly visual and structural changes — they don't require major system rebuilding but would immediately make a noticeable difference to ground workers every day.
+The Quick Wins are mostly visual and structural changes.
+They don't require major system rebuilding but would immediately make a noticeable difference to support workers every day.

-The Major Projects need more design and development work, but are still focused on improving the core ground worker experience.
+The Major Projects need more design and development work, but are still focused on improving the core support worker experience.

 Wireframes